IBM/c2c/docs/gui.md

 * [Initialize HADR between Source and Target Instance](guihadrinstance.md)
 * [Initialize DMC and LDAP Authentication for CP4D](guildapdmc.md)
 * [Copy Cloned Databases to a POD](guiclonecopy.md)

+Note that not every command line option will be display in the UI panel.
+For instance, the mode option to move a database to a pod is automatically generated by the UI so there is no requirement for this setting to be supplied.

+In addition to using the menu system to navigate to the shift scenario you want to perform, you have the option of using the following keywords to go directly to a specific shift menu:

+* --topod – Shift a Db2 database to a Kubernetes, OpenShift or CP4D pod
+* --todb2 – Shift a Db2 database to another Db2 instance
+* --clone – Clone a Db2 database
+* --deploypod – Deploy a clone to a Kubernetes, OpenShift, or CP4D pod
+* --deploydb2 – Deploy a clone to another Db2 instance
+* --hadrpod – Set up connection between source and destination pod
+* --hadrdb2 – Set up connection between source and Db2 instance
+* --logs – View logs from last execution

 ## Executing Commands